GPDC/CryptRelay/README_miniupnp.md

-This is a rough, rambling, first draft for building miniupnp 1.9 I wrote this out while trying to get it build this myself and ran into several problems.
+﻿This is a rough, rambling, first draft for building miniupnp 1.9 I wrote this out while trying to get it build this myself and ran into several problems.
 Everything below is the method that worked for me.

 how to build miniupnp for Windows / this tutorial was done with miniupnp 1.9, visual studio 2015, and Windows 7